Tuesday, 12 March 2024

 Waxwork II: Lost in Time (1992)

-The fully transformed panther woman was a mask fitted with animatronic mechanisms allowing the mouth and eyes to open.
+The fully transformed panther woman was achieved as a mask fitted with animatronic mechanisms allowing the mouth and eyes to open.

-The most elaborate of Waxwork II's pastiche segments was a spoof of Ridley Scott's Alien; naturally a facehugger parody was required, and realized as a squid-like animatronic puppet with mechanisms allowing the eyes to blink.
+The most elaborate of Waxwork II's pastiche segments was the spaceship segment sending up both Ridley Scott's Alien and James Cameron's Aliens; naturally a facehugger parody was required, and realized as a squid-like animatronic puppet with mechanisms allowing the eyes to blink.
+A soft rubber puppet head was fabricated for when the alien bursts out of its mouth, evoking moreso The Stuff than the original Alien!

 Underworld: Rise of the Lycans (2009)